The only Minnesota-approved CTE alternative teacher preparation program in the state.

 State Licensing Board Approved

 We offer an efficient, affordable, attainable, results-oriented, and competency-based licensure program that is a clear pathway to obtain a license, yet nimble enough to provide individualized programs of study based on the identified needs of each licensure candidate.
 Our program is different than post-secondary instruction.
 There are no grades or tuition fees.
 Candidates do not have to spend thousands of dollars on expensive academic textbooks.
 Everything we do is practical and practitioner based, teaching skills and knowledge in a hands-on and real environment.
 Each module and project is applicable and immediately useful in the classroom.
 And we offer all these high-quality experiences on-demand to candidates without the traditional confines of the academic year.
+Our licensure programs are grounded in a coherent, practice-based conceptual framework aligned to the Danielson Framework for Teaching, which guides program design, mentoring, and candidate assessment.

 Recruitment & Admission